 All international visiting research scholars, whether short- or long-term as defined by the SUNY Exchange Visitor Guide for Campuses and irrespective of visa status or country of origin, must be approved by the College.
-The process is initiated through the International Visiting Research Scholar Application form available from the Office of International Education.
+The process is initiated through the International Visiting Research Scholar Application form available from the Office of Global Education.

 The campus must have local guidelines and an approval process to appraise all responsible parties of expectations; demonstrate budgetary and fiscal responsibility; foster appropriate educational benefits for the institution and its constituents; properly manage resources and risks, and meet SUNY policies and procedures for visiting research scholars.